 What is a defined benefit pension scheme?

-We help protect your benefits if you’re in a private defined benefit pension.
-Defined benefit (DB) pensions are still common in the public sector and there are over 5000 private DB schemes in the UK - though many are now closed to new members.
-Over 18 million people in the UK have one.
+We help protect your benefits if you’re in a private DB pension.
+DB pensions are still common in the public sector and there are over 5000 private DB schemes in the UK - though many are now closed to new members.

 Are your pension beliefs true or false?